 Generally, your stipends will arrive around the first of the month paying for the month prior.
 Depending on processing volumes in the regional VA office, payments may be delayed.
 If you do not receive your payment on/around the first of the month, you will receive back-pay for anything that you are owed.
 Questions regarding payments should be directed to the VA hotline at 1-888-442-4551.

 Your access to eServices allows you to read detailed explanations of each type of aid offered, check for outstanding requirements or other actions you may need to do.
-You can also calculate your anticipated cost of attendance, set up direct deposit with a financial institution of your choice, and grant access to a parent or other third party so that they can also view your financial aid award.
+You can also calculate your anticipated cost of attendance, set up direct deposit with a financial institution of your choice, and grant access to a parent or other third party so that they can also view your financial aid offer.

 Review your fall class schedule to determine your availability outside of class/lab time for a part-time job.
 Positions for the fall semester will be posted closer to the start of the semester, and are posted through the Student Employment Office (SEO) website.
 RIT does not assign or guarantee a part-time job, but the SEO will help facilitate the job search process.
 Students are paid bi-weekly through a payroll check and your earnings can be used for personal expenses throughout the year.